gersonfcr26/KartingMicrogame/README.md

 # KartingMicrogame
 Geta Game Studios Programming Test

-The project has 3 scenes that display seven of the eight points required in this test.
+The project has three scenes that display seven of the eight points required in this test.

 1. FreeControlScene
 Has a screen menu that allows to test the following: